Click to return to the first page

 It is doubtful that Buster watched this episode of the TV show, though he certainly learned about it soon afterwards.
 He was not happy about it, as we shall see below.

 ABC renewed the license and brought the series back in January 1961, now hosted by Ernie Kovacs, who, alas, never recorded an introduction for The General.
 ABC once again canceled the show upon the broadcast of Series 3, Episode 5, on 6 October 1961.
 Kovacs died in a car wreck on Saturday, 13 January 1962, and that spelled the end of the series, as far as the network was concerned.
-Saul Turrell and Paul Killiam then sold the old episodes to individual stations and continued recycling episodes of “The History of the Motion Picture” for the TV series, presumably with Gloria Swanson offering brief intros.
+Saul Turrell and Paul Killiam then put the old episodes into syndication and continued recycling episodes of “The History of the Motion Picture” for the TV series, presumably with Gloria Swanson offering brief intros.
 Gloria offered an intro to rebroadcasts of the 25-minute edition of The General, and, as far as I can tell, her intro appeared only five times:

 Saturday, 18 May 1963, Sacramento, KCRA Channel 3